About Crock Pot Sticky Chicken Wings

 Crock Pots are notorious for making ultra tender meat, so – you guess it – this particular meal was a +1 for me.

 I was in fall-off-the-bone heaven with this meal.
-And The Husband, bless his heart, was a good sport about it and still ate everything on this plate.
+And an old friend of mine, bless his heart, was a good sport about it and still ate everything on this plate.

 As for how these chicken wings turned out?